DarthMetaCrypro/Aeonmi/README.md

   <img src="https://img.shields.io/badge/language-Rust-informational" />
 </p>

-# Aeonmi v0.2.0 – Closed Source Pre-Release
+# Aeonmi v0.2.0 – Closed Source Pre-Release.

 > **Notice**
 > Aeonmi is a closed-source project.
 No redistribution, modification, reverse engineering, or unauthorized use is permitted without explicit written consent from the author.
 All rights reserved.
 This pre-release is provided for demonstration, evaluation, and controlled collaboration.